 (iv) Build a positive and disability-confident culture, with a common understanding and approach through which we can integrate disability issues into everyday work.

-(v) Learn what works well on disability equality and what does not, and create ways for sharing this knowledge with our partners.
+(v) Find out what is successful when developing provision for disability equality and create ways for sharing this knowledge with our partners.

-This document aims to show how, through changing attitudes, the development of partnerships, and increased expertise, the Museum can be proactive in recognising and removing the barriers which disabled people face in accessing the Museum and its collections.
+This document aims to show how, through changing attitudes, infrastructure and resources and by the development of partnerships and increased expertise, the Museum can be proactive in recognising and removing the barriers which disabled people face in accessing the Museum and its collections.

 The Museum’s strategy is threefold;